 - Mitigating the ‘heat island effect’ (i.e. cooling)

 If any trees on public, Council-managed land are causing you concern or affecting your property please report the public tree and we’ll see what we can do.
 Once we’ve made an appropriate assessment, we may be able to prune or remove the offending trees.

 Work we can assess to do

 For habitat trees, we’ll remove the minimum amount to make tree safe while still retaining habitat value, such as leaving a hollow stump for nesting birds

-- Crown-thinning for solar, pedestrian or vehicular access
+- Selective pruning for pedestrian or vehicular access

 - Maintenance pruning to remove dead, diseased, dying, defective branches and for service lines